Ravinfish/project-three/README.md

 For numbers that contain a 3, all digits are replaced with "Won't you be my neighbor?"
 For example, all digits of the number 39, 3, or 8763 would be replaced with "Won't you be my neighbor?"

+# Mr. Roboger's Neighborhood
+By Ravin Fisher

+### This is to practice loops and arrays

+#### Technologies Used
+* HTML
+* CSS
+* Javascript

+### Description
+This is an application that you input a number and it should provide a result

+### Setup/Installation Requirements
+Clone this repository to your desktop
+Navigate to the top of the repository
+Open index.html in your browser

+### Known Bugs
+Submit will not work

+### License
+MIT
+Copyright (c) 2023 Ravin Fisher